Paul Feyerabend: Expertise in a free society

 According to this view, we cannot identify who counts as a crank based on the content of their beliefs.
 Someone who believes in flat earth theory, climate change denial, or astrology – for example – are not necessarily cranks, depending on how they defend those beliefs from criticism.

 Democracy and science funding

 Feyerabend thought that science funding agencies should be subject to democratic oversight.
 On this view, the allocation of funds for research should not be decided by practicing scientists exclusively, as is often the case with peer review.
 Rather, there should be supervision from taxpayers who determine research priorities.
-Because of this, Feyerabend defended to Baumann amendment which proposed that there should be Congressional veto power over the National Science Foundation's budget proposals.
+Because of this, Feyerabend defended the Baumann amendment which proposed that there should be Congressional veto power over the National Science Foundation's budget proposals.
 According to Feyerabend, this follows both from the fact that outsider criticism is necessary for science to flourish and from a right to knowledge which he believed was central to a free society.